Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_agroforestry.rst

 Example usage
 -------------
-Here are two examples of how to use the ``setup_agroforestry`` method in a Hydromt Wflow model:
+Here are three examples of how to use the ``setup_agroforestry`` method in a Hydromt Wflow model:

 1. Using a vector file to define agroforestry areas and a mix of 90% cropland and 10% shrubs of the esa_worldcover_mapping_default lookup table.
+2. Same as above, but only cropland cells (class 14 in globcover) will be converted to agroforestry areas within the polygons.
-2. Converting all agricultural areas in the catchment above (class 14 in globcover) to agroforestry areas and using the default agroforestry lookup table.
+3. Converting all agricultural areas in the catchment above (class 14 in globcover) to agroforestry areas and using the default agroforestry lookup table.

 .. tab-set::